The Value of Advertising with Banners

 In addition to product and brand sales benefiting from Christmas advertisements, event advertisements experience this during the Christmas season, too.
 The Christmas season is known for a plethora of parties: Thanksgiving parties, Christmas Eve parties, Christmas day parties, New Year’s Eve parties, New Year’s Day parties, family parties, work parties, friend parties.
 For events that are similar to parties—such as charity dinners and fundraisers—Christmas is a fitting time of year to celebrate in style, and holiday-themed ads will draw the festive crowd into the door.
 Christmas advertisements are so bonded with holiday imagery that they are often perceived as vehicles of entertainment rather than just ads.
 This means that viewers are often less critical of these types of ads, believing them to be natural in the holiday landscape at malls, storefronts, community centers, and other prime banner-hanging locations.

-Considering the values of advertising during Christmas and the utility of banners, let's look at how to best use this advertising method.
+Considering the values of advertising during Christmas and the utility of a Christmas banner, let's look at how to best use this advertising method.
 Whether being used to promote businesses, events, products, organizations, services, or initiatives, Christmas poses unique opportunities to advertisers.
 Keep reading to glean some tips and tricks to guide Christmas advertising endeavors.

 When to Advertise with Christmas Banners

 Christmas is a mega-marketing season.
 Each year, it seems like Christmas-based advertisements start earlier and earlier.
 Christmas music starts playing on the radio on November 1st.
-By Thanksgiving, ads are in full swing.
+By Thanksgiving, ads are in full swing and you can see Thanksgiving banners everywhere.
 Sometimes stores start displaying Christmas decorations before Halloween.
-If an add is out too early and becomes too familiar, it will be either stale or annoying to an audience.
+If an ad is out too early and becomes too familiar, it will be either stale or annoying to an audience.
 However, if an advertisement campaign starts too late, it misses out on the arch of the season’s sales.
 As much as forty percent of consumers begin their holiday shopping prior to Halloween.
 So, what is the best timeline for the season?
 This section outlines the options and gives tips as to why which one works and who would benefit most from that timeline.